Joey Wendle Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 21st in the league.
+- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers have a 4.52 team ERA that ranks 22nd across all league pitching staffs.
+- The Tigers have the 22nd-ranked team ERA across all MLB pitching staffs (4.53).

+- Tigers pitchers combine to give up 125 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- Olson (1-4 with a 4.53 ERA and 45 strikeouts in 43 2/3 innings pitched) gets the start for the Tigers, his eighth of the season.
+- Brieske will take the mound to start for the Tigers, his first of the season.

-- In his most recent time out on Friday, the righty threw five innings against the San Diego Padres, giving up five earned runs while surrendering seven hits.
+- The 25-year-old right-hander has appeared out of the bullpen five times this season.

-- In 10 games this season, the 23-year-old has a 4.53 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .226 to his opponents.
+- Opposing hitters have compiled a batting average of .261 against him this season.
+He has a 4.76 ERA and 7.9 strikeouts per nine innings over his five games.

 © 2023 Data Skrive.
 All rights reserved.